Department of Applied Physical Sciences (GRAD)

 Grading Status: Letter grade.

 APPL 496.
-Independent Study in Applied Physical Sciences.
+Independent Study in Applied Sciences and Engineering.
 1-3 Credits.

 Permission of the director of undergraduate studies is required.
 Independent study under a member of the applied physical sciences faculty.
 Approved learning contract required.